 2.2.2.
 Every application for approval shall be accompanied (see also paragraph 2.4.2.) by:

 2.2.2.1.
-Drawings in triplicate, sufficiently detailed to permit identification of the type;
+Drawings in triplicate, sufficiently detailed to permit identification of the light producing technology and of the type;

 2.2.2.2.
-A brief technical description; this shall include the shape of the filament if the relevant light source sheet specifies that a straight or V-shaped filament is allowed;,
+A brief technical description, which:

+2.2.2.2.1.
+In the case of a filament light source, shall include the shape of the filament if the relevant light source sheet specifies that a straight or V-shaped filament is allowed;

-,2.2.2.3.
+2.2.2.2.2.
+In the case of a LED replacement light source, shall include a statement whether the following conditions apply to LED replacement light source:

+(a) it is a high-efficiency LED replacement light source,

+(b) an AE device is included for applications listed according to paragraph 4.2.2.1.2.,

+(c) it has particular electrical polarity ,

+(d) it is equipped with an oversize cap;

+2.2.2.2.3.
+In the case of a high-efficiency LED replacement light source , shall include include the range of the electrical current at test voltage; this range shall be below the objective minimum value of the electrical current as specified in the data sheet of Annex 1, which does not apply to the high-efficiency LED replacement light source without or with disconnected AE device;

+2.2.2.2.4.
+In the case of AE device(s) is/ are included, shall include trade name(s) or mark(s) of the AE device(s), the rated voltage, the maximum wattage and the specific identification code(s), if already granted to other LED replacement light source(s) together with this/these AE device(s).

+2.2.2.3.
 Five samples of each colour which has been applied for;

-.
+2.2.2.3.1.
+Five samples of AE device(s) if prescribed by the applicant according to paragraph 2.2.2.2.2;

+2.2.2.4.
+Documents, in the case of LED replacement light sources, showing:

+2.2.2.4.1.
+The information to be displayed on the packaging of LED replacement light sources;

+2.2.2.4.2.
+The instructions to be contained by the packaging of LED replacement light sources if at least one of the conditions in paragraph 2.2.2.2.2. applies; an initial listing as described in paragraph 4.2.2.1 shall be included.

 2.2.3.
-In the case of a type of filament light source differing only by the trade name or mark from a type, athat has already been approved it shall be sufficient to submit:
+In the case of a type of light source, or AE device suitable to a type of light LED replacement source, differing only by the trade name or mark from a type of light source, or AE device suitable to a type of LED replacement light source, that has already been approved it shall be sufficient to submit:

 2.2.3.1.
 A declaration by the manufacturer that the type submitted is identical (except in the trade name or mark) with and has been produced by the same manufacturer as, the type already approved, the latter being identified by its approval code;